Skip to content

 }

-• Adding a new variant to either oneof is backward-compatible — receivers ignore unknown variants.
-Do not bump PROTOCOL_VERSION for additive variants.
+• Adding a oneof variant is backward-compatible — receivers ignore unknown variants.
+Do not bump the protocol version for an additive variant.

 Next up